rayhanur-rahman/CSC503-Project/README.md

 - outputs will be in ```./facts-ansible.pl``` and ```./facts-python.pl```
 - append the rules in those files from ```./rules.pl```

-#### Instructions on Query
+#### Instructions on running Query

 Supported Queries
-- ```smellInAllFile```, this provides the occurence count of smell and corresponding file names for a specific smell and for all available files.
+- ```smellInAllFile(Lang, SmellName, Count, Files)```, this provides the occurence count of smell and corresponding file names for a specific smell and for all available files.
-- ```smellInAFile```, it computes the occurence count of security smell and corresponding line numbers for a specific smell and specific file.
+- ```smellInAFile(Lang, FileName, SmellName, Count, Lines)```, it computes the occurence count of security smell and corresponding line numbers for a specific smell and specific file.
-- ```allSmellInAFile```, this provides the occurence count of all of the supported smells and corresponding line numbers for a specific file.
+- ```allSmellInAFile(Lang, FileName, Count, Lines)```, this provides the occurence count of all of the supported smells and corresponding line numbers for a specific file.

 ##### Python: